standardrb/standard-ruby-action/README.md

 ## Options

-* `ruby-version` - This will be forwarded to the [ruby/setup-ruby](https://github.com/ruby/setup-ruby) action, so it takes the same values.
+- `ruby-version` - If your project has a `.ruby-version` file, this Action will use that version of Ruby.
+If not, this will be forwarded to the [ruby/setup-ruby](https://github.com/ruby/setup-ruby) action, so it takes the same values.
-* `autofix` - If set to `false`, the action will not attempt to auto-fix any errors.
+- `autofix` - If set to `false`, the action will not attempt to auto-fix any errors.
 Defaults to `true`.

 Example with options set: